jorge-ariznabarreta-zabala/todolist-vue/README.md

 module.exports = {
   publicPath: process.env.NODE_ENV === "production" ? "/REPO_NAME/" : "/",
 };
-Change "/REPO_NAME/" for "/TODOVUE/" or some nice name for your project Now, when we deploy our site, all the static assets should be loaded from the correct paths.
+Change "/REPO_NAME/" for "/todolist-vue/", the name of your repo in github Now, when we deploy our site, all the static assets should be loaded from the correct paths.

 Step 2.
 Build your project using npm build